 Using compression is just the easier way to go.
-It takes less time to learn how to effectively use a compressor instead spending hours automating to get the same effect.
+It takes less time to learn how to effectively use a compressor instead of spending hours automating to get the same effect.

-Automation is a great way to enhance a mix, but don’t take the long way home just because you’re intimidated by compression.
+Automation is a great way to enhance a mix, but don’t take the long way home just because you’re intimidated by using compression.

-Learn what all the buttons on your compressor do, experiment with the different compressor styles and then start applying the aforementioned compression tricks in your mixes.
+Learn what all the buttons on your compressor do, experiment with the different compressor styles, and then start applying the aforementioned compression tricks in your mixes.

 Make Your Mixes Sound Great, Even if You Don’t Have a Pro Studio